yuvikakhurana/Database-Learning-Management-System/Test.md

 Test Status: Passed.

-## Create and Account in the System
+## Test 2: Create and Account in the System

 Steps: